indisee/iOSTinyMapper/README.md

 	@property (nonatomic, strong) NSArray *entry;
 	@end

 Each FeedModel will have array of 'entries' and 'title' property.
-In case we want to map json to custom classes we have to specify relation between class and json property name:
+In case we want to map json to custom classes, so we have to specify relation between class and json property name:

 	#import "FeedModel.h"
 	#import "TitleModel.h"